Pervaiz-Sarfraz/chatapp/README.md

 # Full Stack Chat Application

-This is a full stack chat application built using React.js for the frontend, Express.js for the backend, and Socket.io for real-time communication.
+This is a full stack chat application built using React.js for the frontend, Express.js for the backend,MongoDb for the Database and Socket.io for real-time communication.